by Tim Venton

 The Station Master's house in 1957, by which time the last station master had retired, and the house was used by the railway for any employee.
 The tenant at the time was a keen gardener.
 The hedge today has gown up considerably, and the house considerably extended this way.
 Apparently the apple tree fell down a long time before.
 The photo was taken from the bridge.
 Click on the picture for a less compressed version.
 (Picture courtesy of M Fargher collection.)

-A map of the village and station can be found at the Somerset County Council site.
 A picture of an electric key token can be seen at Chris Osment's site.
-Details of the village and its attractions are on its home page.

 Batch Farm is on the hillside behind the station's fir trees.
 It was created on the computer, with a bit of editing of photos and Wills plastic roofs.